SvenRosvall/QueryVlcb/README.md

 This script takes an optional command line parameter that is the node number of the node to be queried.

+### CountCANCABs.py
+Sends a parameter query to node number 65535, which is dedicated to CANCAB, and counts the received responses.
+This assumes that each connected CANCAB responds to this parameter query.

 ## Supporting files
 The scripts above makes use of the following files: